Who Are the Girls?: Critical reception

 Who Are the Girls? received critical acclaim.
-On review aggregator website Metacritic, the album holds a score of 81 out of 100, based on reviews from four critics, indicating "universal acclaim".
-Kerrang!s Longbottom highlighted the album's "furious themes" and "explosive energy" and declared Nova Twins' sound to be unique in the current rock music scene.
-Taylor of Dead Press! said the album showed "a duo pushing both boundaries and themselves forward" and felt Nova Twins had "not only crafted a defiant and unique sound, but also a record with important narratives that demand to be heard."
+On review aggregator website Metacritic, the album holds a score of 81 out of 100, based on reviews from four critics.
+Kerrang!s John Longbottom highlighted the album's "furious themes" and "explosive energy" and declared Nova Twins' sound to be unique in the current rock music scene.
+Damon Taylor of Dead Press! viewed it as showing "a duo pushing both boundaries and themselves forward" and felt they had "not only crafted a defiant and unique sound, but also a record with important narratives that demand to be heard."
 Maria Serra of Alternative Press believed its "out-of-this-world songwriting" would "bring a much-needed refresher to the heavy rock scene."
-Summann of Distorted Sound believed the album was "arguably the next sound of the [2020s]" and that it would make listeners "reconsider what defines 'angry punk' from a new perspective that’s been overlooked and white-washed for decades".
+Yasmine Summann of Distorted Sound believed the album was "arguably the next sound of the [2020s]" and that it would make listeners "reconsider what defines 'angry punk' from a new perspective that's been overlooked and white-washed for decades".
 In the closing paragraph of his review for Clash, Gray remarked: "You have never heard two women have this much fun with a metric fucktonne of distortion pedals, but if you do in the future, then the way will have been paved by Nova Twins."

 NMEs Ali Shutler lauded Who Are the Girls? as "a colourful and hyperactive record that refuses to play by anyone else's rules".
-Sophie Williams of Guitar.com called the album "incendiary, utterly invigorating debut" and felt that Nova Twins' nonconformist attitude to genre made them "all the more enticing".
-Kelly of Dork praised the duo's performances and dynamics, whilst Serra highlighted the "powerful personalities" they dispayed in the album's lyrics.
-Berger of laut.de praised Nova Twins' abilities to mix hooks into their aggressive sound and compared the duo's mixing of genres with Fever 333; he felt that the former's tendency to "condense everything into two-to three-minute fire pots" instead of "compartmentalizing" styles into individual songs like the latter did made most of Who Are the Girls?s tracks feel largely similar to each other, resulting in an "extremely homogenous overall impression and incredible impact".
+Tyler Damara Kelly of Dork praised the duo's performances and dynamics, whilst a writer for Upset described it as being "unrelenting bordering psychotic in the best way possible".
+Sophie Williams of Guitar.com called the album "incendiary" and "utterly invigorating", opining that Nova Twins' nonconformist attitude to genre made them "all the more enticing".
+Manuel Berger of laut.de praised Nova Twins' abilities to mix hooks into their aggressive sound and compared the duo's mixing of genres with Fever 333.
+He felt that whilst most of Who Are the Girls?s tracks were largely similar to each other, they collectively made for an "incredible impact".
 Ben Lynch of DIY felt that Nova Twins were occasionally "overzealous with the effects" on songs like "Taxi", but commended their "gripping collision of influences" on the album and "commitment to doing it so forcefully".
 Max Skefton of The Skinny said that whilst the album "[offered] rock music from a fresh perspective, it did sometimes have issues with consistency and pace".